larsen/stefanorodighiero.net/posts/2015-04-28-implementing-a-scheme-interpreter-in-haskell.markdown

 Programs](https://mitpress.mit.edu/sicp/): if you're familiar with the book I'm sure you won't find anything new.

-Types were the trickiest part to nail -- at least for me -- so I'll start from them.
+Types were the trickiest part to write -- at least for me -- so I'll start from them.

 ### Types